 From the dawn of human history, rivers have been lifelines, especially here in India.
-The Indus gave birth to the one of the earliest and most expansive Bronze age civilizations of the World - the Harappan Civilization.
-Grand cities and empires rose on the banks of rivers from the Ganga to the Kaveri and while the bards and pilgrims thronged to their ghats, these rivers also acted as highways for trade.
+The Indus gave birth to one of the earliest and most expansive Bronze age civilizations of the World - the Harappan Civilization.
+Grand cities and empires rose on the banks of rivers from the Ganga to the Kaveri and while bards and pilgrims thronged to their ghats, these rivers also acted as highways for trade.

 Look at the map of India, through history and you will find that most great cities and capitals rose on the banks of rivers .
 The Harappan civilization flourished on the banks of River Indus between 2500 BCE and 1500 BCE.
 In fact, most of the major Harappan sites were found in close proximity to the Indus and Ghaggar-Hakra, considered to be the Saraswati River.

 Mohen-jo-Daro in Sindh lies 5 km away from the Indus and in ancient times; the river may have flowed much closer to the site.
 Kalibangan lies on the banks of the dry bed of the Ghaggar River, in the Hamungarh district of Rajasthan.
 Banawali in Hisar district (Haryana) is a small fortified Harappan centre close to the dry bed of the Rangoi River.
 Lothal is located between the Sabarmati River and its tributary, the Bhogavo, in Saurashtra in Gujarat.